SonQBChau/books/Clean Code.md

 >Comments should say things that the code cannot say for itself.

 **Poorly Written Comment**
->A comment worth writing is worth writing well.
-If you are going to write a comment, take the time to make sure it is the best comment you can write.
-Choose your words carefully.
-Use correct grammar and punctuation.
-Don’t ramble.
+>Don’t ramble.
 Don’t state the obvious.
 Be brief.

 (Page 318).